Presessional courses: Frequently Asked Questions

 What time of day will you teach?

 Presessional courses taught on campus will have 15.5 hours of tuition per week (19 classes of 50-minute lessons).
 Classes are held Monday – Friday and are scheduled between 9.00 a.m. and 6.00 p.m.
-Please note that during the COVID-19 pandemic, on-campus teaching will be subject to UK government guidelines.
-Where on-campus delivery is permitted, face-to-face teaching is reduced to 25% of the timetable and the remainder will be taught online.
+Please note that during the COVID-19 pandemic, on-campus teaching will be 100% on campus but are subject to changes according to UK government guidelines.

 How can I connect with other students?